kanso37/dssl2_vscode_extension/README.md

 Note to self: See Racket/dssl2 setup doc for resources I used to make this extension.

-# Just keeping this here in case:
+Just keeping the default text here in case:

 # dssl2-vscode-extension README